TomBugnon/deNEST/README.md

             'from_file', and interpreted similarly in 'rescaled connections' as in topological connections.
         - __Important__:
-            - For each connection model, if the  `scale_kernels_masks` parameter of the pooling layer is true, the masks and kernel sizes specified in the parameters (and scaled by the `scale_factor`) are interpreted as "number_of_units" rather than physical extent.
+            - For each connection model, if the  `scale_kernels_masks_to_extent` parameter of the pooling layer is true, the masks and kernel sizes specified in the parameters (and scaled by the `scale_factor`) are interpreted as "number_of_units" rather than physical extent.
     - `topology` (leaf): Should contain a `connection` parameter consisting in a list of individual population(/layer)-to-population(/layer) connections.
 Each individual connection should be a dictionary with the